Q: Where do I find the MBDH Priority and Crosscutting Theme Areas?

 Q: What is the maximum budget allowed for this call?

 This proposal does not require a typical financial budget since the support provided is primarily in-kind.
 Institutional overhead, indirect costs, facilities and administrative (F&A) costs, etc., are not provided through this program.
 Please see the following question about information required in the support template for more details.

 Q: What information should I include in my requested support template?

 The support template should include details of all assistance you are requesting from the MBDH to successfully complete the proposed project.
 This includes as much detail as possible on in-kind support such as project coordination, outreach, communications, event planning, or facilitation elements that the MBDH would be coordinating on behalf of the proposers, clearly separated from elements that are in the proposer’s control.
 If you are seeking Participant Support for student participation, please provide detail on the number of students, the specific activities they would be engaged in, and an estimated cost.
 We encourage proposers from small institutions (2-year colleges and universities, community colleges, and other non-R1 institutions) and Minority-Serving Institutions (MSIs), including Tribal Colleges and Universities (TCUs), to include salary support in their budgets if that is a deciding factor in their ability to participate.

 Q: What type of events/activities are covered by this call?

+This call is focused on community-building activities.
+Research projects by individual investigators are not in scope for this program.
 Proposals submitted for Community Development and Engagement (CDE) activities could include, but are not limited to, activities such as: